-Pull down the latch on the mounting kit with a screwdriver.
+To unmount the MC-1100, pull down the latch provided at the base of the mounting kit with a screwdriver.

-STEPS 2 & 3:
+STEPS 2:

-Slightly pull the MC-1100 forward and lift up to remove it from the DIN-rail.
+Slightly pull the MC-1100 forward and lift up to detach it from the DIN rail.

-Wall or Cabinet Mounting
+Wall or Cabinet Mounting (DNV)

-Use the optional wall-mounting kit to install the MC-1100 on a wall.
-This wall mounting kit must be purchased separately.
+Use the optional wall-mounting kit to install the MC-1100 on to a wall.

+NOTE The wall mounting kit can be purchased separately.

-Use two screws for each bracket to attach the brackets to the rear of the MC-1100.
+Attach the wall-mounting brackets to the rear side of the MC-1100 by using two screws per bracket.

-Use four screws per side to attach the MC-1100 to a wall or cabinet.
+Use four screws per side on the wall-mounting bracket to attach the MC-1100 to a wall or cabinet.